Helping Anxiety & Panic with Psychotherapy, Hypnotherapy, EMDR, Cognitive Therapy at 1066 Therapy

 I am often consulted for help with all sorts of anxiety problems or disorders at my practice just outside of Battle, East Sussex.
 I have successfully helped many people with anxiety and/or panic problems using the appropriate therapy for them.

 The most common type of anxiety I help people with is known as social anxiety.
 Almost as common is general anxiety or ‘generalised anxiety disorder’, GAD for short.
-This is a near constant anxiety without there being a specific cause (as with a phobia, say).
+This is a near constant anxiety without there being a specific ‘object’ of fear (as with a phobia, say).
 We just feel ‘edgy’ a lot of the time without knowing why.
 Or we may have a sense of ‘something bad about to happen’.
 We may worry about a lot of things.
 Or we may say we’re ‘an anxious person’ or ‘I am a worrier, I can’t help it’ or ‘It’s just the way I am’.

 None of those statements are true though.
 This is NOT something we have to live with or that we can’t change.
 It’s more accurate to say that we feel anxious, or we worry, when there’s no real need to, and we can change that.